-Select to recognize TAB (guitar) notation or percussion staves having one or more staff lines other than standard music notation (5 lines per staff).
+Select to recognize TAB (guitar) notation or percussion staves having other than 5 lines per staff.

 Join Offset Voices

 Two notes belonging to different voices might appear horizontally offset even though they sound at the same time.
 SmartScore decides which notes to join to the same "event" based on the distance between their noteheads.
 Normally, offset notes belonging to different voices (when sharing the same "event") have no more than 1/4 of a notehead's space between them.